frederic-perez/AmE-dictionary/dictionary.md

 __strech__ _He was awake for long streches of time._
 __strenuous__
 __strep > strep throat__ :two::hammer: _Maybe strepsils is derived from strep (throat)._
-__stretch marks__ :two: Streaks or stripes on the skin, especially on the abdomen, caused by distension of the skin from obesity or during pregnancy.
+__stretch marks__ _n_ :two: Streaks or stripes on the skin, especially on the abdomen, caused by distension of the skin from obesity or during pregnancy.
 __stretch__ _n_ :three::hammer: _An interesting stretch run in the NFC._ _Second-half stretch._
 __strew__ _v_ :eight: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
 At a wedding, for example, the flower child's job is to strew the path with petals.
 __strewn__ _v_ :two::hammer: